- Sphere Engine overview

 Why do I receive a compilation error indicating a lack of function/module/class/procedure?

-Some code written in the languages supported by Sphere Engine requires specific naming or structure.
+Some code written in the languages supported by Sphere Engine requires specific naming or structure for the Compilers and the Problems modules.
 For example, a Java application should contain a public class named Main (or a private class named as you desire).

 Familiarizing yourself with sample source code files for the selected programming language (available in the public GitHub repository with common configuration for programming languages) may be useful in identifying the reason for the error.